krobin-AIML-agent/BusinessModels-Dashboards-and-Projects/analytics-bi/Tableau/Dashboards/README.md

 Download the .twbx files from this repo.
 Open them in Tableau Desktop (2021.1 or newer).
 Explore the interactive worksheets and dashboards.

-📬 Contact
-If you’d like to learn more about these projects or discuss analytics/operations opportunities, connect with me on LinkedIn or email me at [your email here].